A Quick Survival Course for Marriage

-11/1/1979 A former student stopped by my office the other day.
-As we talked he said he was getting married in three weeks and was a little apprehensive, “I’ve got a few minutes before my next class,” he said, “so tell me how to survive the first year of marriage?”
-I had heard of short term counseling but this seemed to be a little extreme.
+Published November 1, 1979.
+A former student stopped by my office the other day.
+As we talked he said he was getting married in three weeks and was a little apprehensive, “I’ve got a few minutes before my next class,” he said, “so tell me how to survive the first year of marriage.”
+I had heard of short term counseling, but this seemed to be a little extreme.

-Don’t Try Too Hard.
-The first thing I suggested to my student was not to try to hard at the beginning.
-This may seem like unusual advice since many divorces occur during the first year or two of marriage.
-It has been my observation that many young couples divorce, not because they don’t care, but because they often try and live their whole marriage during the first year.
+Don’t try too hard.
+The first thing I suggested to my student was not to try too hard at the beginning.
+This may seem like unusual advice, since many divorces occur during the first year or two of marriage.
+It has been my observation that many young couples divorce, not because they don’t care, but because they often try to live their whole marriage during the first year.

 Those who get married now may not be aware that there is a very good possibility they will celebrate a golden wedding anniversary acknowledging 50 years of marriage.
 The first year or two therefore, is merely the beginning.
 I suggested that he and his wife just live the first year of marriage and get to know each other better.
 Allow a year or two to establish a track record before making any judgments about the marriage.